Menu: Paper

 Some restaurants use only text in their menus.
 In other cases, restaurants include illustrations and photos, either of the dishes or of an element of the culture which is associated with the restaurant.
 For instance a Lebanese kebab restaurant might decorate its menu with photos of Lebanese mountains and beaches.
 Particularly with the ancillary menu types, the menu may be provided in alternative formats, because these menus (other than wine lists) tend to be much shorter than food menus.
 For example, an appetizer menu or a dessert menu may be displayed on a folded paper table tent, a hard plastic table stand, a flipchart style wooden "table stand", or even, in the case of a pizza restaurant with a limited wine selection, a wine list glued to an empty bottle.

 Take-out restaurants often leave paper menus in the lobbies and doorsteps of nearby homes as advertisements.
 The first to do so may have been New York City's Empire Szechuan chain, founded in 1976.
-The chain and other restaurants' aggressive menu distribution in the Upper West Side of Manhattan caused the "Menu Wars" of the 1990s, including invasions of Empire Szechuan by the "Menu Vigilantes", the revoking of its cafe license, several lawsuits, and physical attacks on menu distributors.
+The chain and other restaurants' aggressive menu distribution on the Upper West Side of Manhattan caused the "Menu Wars" of the 1990s, including invasions of Empire Szechuan by the "Menu Vigilantes", the revoking of its cafe license, several lawsuits, and physical attacks on menu distributors.

 Menu board

 Some restaurants – typically fast-food restaurants and cafeteria-style establishments – provide their menu in a large poster or display board format up high on the wall or above the service counter.
 This way, all of the patrons can see all of the choices, and the restaurant does not have to provide printed menus.
 This large format menu may also be set up outside (see the next section).
 The simplest large format menu boards have the menu printed or painted on a large flat board.
 More expensive large format menu boards include boards that have a metal housing, a translucent surface, and a backlight (which facilitates the reading of the menu in low light) and boards that have removable numbers for the prices.
 This enables the restaurant to change prices without having to have the board reprinted or repainted.

 Some restaurants such as cafes and small eateries use a large chalkboard to display the entire menu.
 The advantage of using a chalkboard is that the menu items and prices can be changed; the downside is that the chalk may be hard to read in lower light or glare, and the restaurant has to have a staff member who has attractive, clear handwriting.

-A high-tech successor to the chalkboard menu is the 'write-on wipe-off" illuminated sign, using LED technology.
+A high-tech successor to the chalkboard menu is the "write-on wipe-off" illuminated sign, using LED technology.
 The text appears in a vibrant color against a black background.